adamedx/autographps/ROADMAP.md

     * Preview?
 Yes -- this draws attention away from "type" column, which is easy to confuse with "id" for navigation properties or singletons / entity sets
     * Type: This draws attention from Preview and Id, which should be the real stars
     * Id: ok, here we background and foreground shades of cyan, yellow, green.
 Collections have background (like ls in Ubuntu)

+#### Color principles

+* Use color for the purpose of conveying information efficiently, not gratuitously; overuse dilutes effectiveness and can even make the experience unpleasant
+* Even still, it's ok to use color for fun where it doesn't hurt anything :)
+* Try to have consistency about the meaning of colors in the following areas:
+  * Errors -- this is typically red.
+There may be "hard" errors that indicate an outage for example, and "softer" errors that can be corrected by the user such as an expired certificate.
+A state that is surfaced in a command that indicates a bad configuration (again, the expired certificate) but that has not necessarily been exercised and may not have yet caused an error would also fall into the latter category.
+In these cases, the person seeing the error should take an action of some sort, even if it's just to file a support case.
+  * Emphasis -- in a set of data, what should stand out?
+Typically a key property such as a display name that clarifies the object's purpose might need to be called out.
+This would generally be a static determination, not a runtime or conditional coloring based on a variable state.
+  * Enabled -- this is useful for capabilities, e.g. local preferences that can be enabled or disabled.
+  * Contrasting types -- in heterogeneous lists, there may be significantly different actions that can be taken based on the class of the element.
+E.g. listing the contents of a file system location, where some elements are files, and others are directories that contain other files and provide the extra capability of traversal.
+These two use cases may warrant contrasting colors to indicate the different classes.
+Symbolic links in the file system may also warrant specific coloring.
+  * Domain-specific -- of course, in certain areas, there may already be a convention, so if that presentation can be isolated from other use cases, it's ok to adopt a coloring that deviates from the consistently applied approach

+A suggested approach: Errors: Red background for hard errors, red foreground for softer errors; Emphasis: Bright Yellow; Enabled: Green, disabled gray; Contrasting types: Use Cyan, Blue, Magenta for top contrasting categories, and use background color for containment capabilities;

 ### Setting location